2012–13 Butler Bulldogs men's basketball team

 The 2012–13 Butler Bulldogs men's basketball team represented Butler University in the 2012–13 NCAA Division I men's basketball season.
 Their head coach was Brad Stevens, serving his 6th year.
 The Bulldogs played their home games at Hinkle Fieldhouse, which has a capacity of approximately 10,000.
 This was the first year that Butler competed in the Atlantic 10 Conference, as they moved from the Horizon League following the 2011–12 season.
 The Bulldogs returned all but three players, including Chase Stigall, who was a part-time starter in 2011–2012, and Roosevelt Jones, who "was a top flight recruit and did not disappoint [with] 7.8 points and a team high 6.0 rebounds last season."

 They finished the season 27–9, 11–5 in A-10 play to finish in a three-way tie for third place.
 They advanced to the semifinals of the Atlantic 10 tournament where they lost to Saint Louis.
-They received an at-large bid to the 2013 NCAA tournament where they defeated Bucknell in the second round before losing in the third round to Marquette.
+They received an at-large bid to the 2013 NCAA tournament where they defeated Bucknell in the first round before losing in the second round to Marquette.

 2012–13 was Butler's first and only season in the Atlantic 10 as they joined the so-called Catholic 7, along with Creighton and Xavier, in the new incarnation of the Big East Conference in July 2013.